andreivarga36/WeatherApp/README.md

 ## Usage Instructions

   - Enter Location: In the text field, enter the name of the city or location for which you want to retrieve weather information and press Search

+  - Please enter the name of the city in English, following the naming convention used by OpenWeatherMap.
+For example, for the capital of Romania, please enter "Bucharest" instead of "Bucuresti".

+  - If you wish to find a city and it's important to specify the country it belongs to, you can add the country name or country code after the desired city.
+For example, enter "Paris, France" or 'Paris, FR'.
+This ensures you receive accurate weather information for the desired city

   - View Weather Information: Temperature, weather conditions, wind, humidity, etc., will be displayed in the graphical interface